erochest/erochest.github.com/pages/clj-data-analysis.md

 Cookbook*][packtclj], written by me, and published by [Packt Publishing][packt].

+This book has practical recipes for every stage of the data analysis process:

+* acquiring data,
+* cleaning it,
+* analyzing it,
-This book has practical recipes for every stage of the data analysis process, from acquiring data, to cleaning it, to analyzing it, to displaying and graphing it, and to publishing it on the web.
-There's a chapter on statistics and one on machine learning, as well as the obligatory (for Clojure, anyway) chapters on parallelism and concurrency.
+* displaying and graphing it, and
+* publishing it on the web.

+There's also a chapter on statistics and one on machine learning, as well as the obligatory (for Clojure, anyway) chapters on parallelism and concurrency.

 From the book's blurb: